stephanenicolas/robospice/README.md

 * uses a simple but **robust** exception handling model
 * supports **multi-threading** of request executions
 * supports aggregation of different web services
-* is a full featured replacement for long running AsyncTasks even they are not related to networking.
+* is a full featured replacement for long running AsyncTasks even if they are not related to networking.
 * is **open source** ;)
 * and **tested** (more than 160 tests)